Greatest Literature banner

 Meanwhile, Margaret Millar's continuingly more successful publishing got them a house in Santa Barbara (which was to become Santa Teresa in his novels) and got her work in the Hollywood studios.

 Ken Millar came up with his sleuth, Archer, in his fifth novel, The Moving Target (1949), which borrowed from Hammett and Chandler.
 It was followed by The Drowning Pool (1950), which developed the character and narrative style further.
-For these books he adopted the nom-de-plum of "John Macdonald" and then (to differentiate himself from crime writer John D. MacDonald) "John Ross Macdonald".
+For these books he adopted the nom de plume of "John Macdonald" and then (to differentiate himself from crime writer John D. MacDonald) "John Ross Macdonald".
 They're terrific mysteries in the Hammett-Chandler tradition but introducing a new more easy-going detective avatar for the postwar era and they proved quite successful.
 They were later adapted into movies starring Paul Newman (though the sleuth's surname was changed to Harper in the films).

 Another fifteen Archer novels were to follow, but the Millar family drama also continued.
 The Millars' troublesome sixteen-year-old daughter caused a fatality while driving their car and her parents tried to shield her from criminal proceedings, causing a scandal in Santa Barbara.
 Many blamed the parents' sordid writing subjects for the daughters' problems.